-A search pipeline can contain a script (JavaScript or KScript).
+A search pipeline can contain a JavaScript.
 This can access the variables of the search pipeline.
 Furthermore, a script can transfer several parameters to the search pipeline.
 The result of the script is used as the result of the component.

-JavaScript API and KScript are described in separate manuals.
+JavaScript API is described in a separate manual.